akpandey51/amit-learning/kubernetes-interview-questions.md

         averageValue: 100
 ```

+## Additional Theoretical Kubernetes Questions

+**26. What is the role of etcd in Kubernetes?**
+Etcd is a distributed key-value store used by Kubernetes to store all cluster data, including configuration, state, and metadata.
+It provides consistency and high availability for the cluster.

+**27. What is a Kubernetes Pod?**
+A Pod is the smallest deployable unit in Kubernetes, representing a single instance of a running process.
+Pods can contain one or more containers that share storage, network, and a specification for how to run the containers.

+**28. What is a ReplicaSet?**
+A ReplicaSet ensures that a specified number of pod replicas are running at any given time.
+It automatically replaces failed pods and scales the number of pods as needed.

+**29. What is a DaemonSet?**
+A DaemonSet ensures that a copy of a pod runs on all (or some) nodes in the cluster.
+It is commonly used for background tasks like log collection or monitoring.

+**30. What is a StatefulSet?**
+A StatefulSet is used to manage stateful applications.
+It provides stable, unique network identifiers and persistent storage for each pod, supporting ordered deployment and scaling.

+**31. What is a Service in Kubernetes?**
+A Service is an abstraction that defines a logical set of pods and a policy by which to access them.
+Services enable communication between different components and provide load balancing.

+**32. What is a Namespace in Kubernetes?**
+A Namespace is a way to divide cluster resources between multiple users or teams.
+It provides scope for names and helps organize resources in large clusters.

+**33. What is RBAC in Kubernetes?**
+Role-Based Access Control (RBAC) is a method for regulating access to Kubernetes resources based on the roles of individual users or groups.
+It uses roles and role bindings to define permissions.

+**34. What is a Kubernetes Ingress?**
+Ingress is an API object that manages external access to services in a cluster, typically HTTP.
+It provides routing, SSL termination, and virtual hosting.

+**35. What is a Node in Kubernetes?**
+A Node is a physical or virtual machine on which Kubernetes runs pods.
+Each node contains the necessary services to run pods and is managed by the master components.

+**36. What is a Controller in Kubernetes?**
+A Controller is a control loop that watches the state of the cluster and makes changes to achieve the desired state.
+Examples include Deployment Controller, ReplicaSet Controller, and Job Controller.

+**37. What is a Job in Kubernetes?**
+A Job creates one or more pods and ensures that a specified number of them successfully terminate.
+It is used for batch processing and one-off tasks.

+**38. What is a PersistentVolume (PV) and PersistentVolumeClaim (PVC)?**
+A PersistentVolume is a piece of storage in the cluster, while a PersistentVolumeClaim is a request for storage by a user.
+PVCs allow pods to use persistent storage independent of the pod lifecycle.

+**39. What is a Taint and Toleration in Kubernetes?**
+Taints are applied to nodes to repel certain pods, while tolerations are applied to pods to allow them to be scheduled on tainted nodes.
+This helps control pod placement.

+**40. What is the difference between Deployment and StatefulSet?**
+Deployment is used for stateless applications, providing scaling and rolling updates.
+StatefulSet is used for stateful applications, providing stable identities and persistent storage.

 ---
 This file covers Kubernetes interview questions and answers for senior roles, with code examples from basic to advanced.